 Cumbric was eventually replaced by English and its Scottish variant - Lowland Scots.
 The Scottish lowland accent derives from Cumbric, which is why it is similar to Welsh.
 Although now an extinct language, some farmers in Cumbria still count sheep using terms that derive from Cumbric - eg Yan, Tan, Tethera, Methera, Pimp compared to Old Welsh "Un, Dou, Tri, Petwar, Pimp".

-The name Rheged is thought to have derived from the Celtic Brigantes tribe, who occupied much of northern England during the Dark Ages.
+The name Rheged is thought to have derived from the Celtic Brigantes tribe, which occupied much of northern England during the Dark Ages.
 'Brigant' appears to have become 'Breged' and later Rheged.

 The kingdom of Rheged was divided upon the death of Meirchion Gul in around 535.
 North Rheged went to his elder son, Cynfarch Oer and retained the capital of Caer Ligualid (Carlisle).
 South Rheged was inherited by Elidyr Llydanwyn, another son of Meichion Gul, it covered modern Lancashire and Cheshire, and was probably centred on Ribchester or Lancaster.
 Modern Rochdale (Rheged Dale) still retains the name of this Kingdom.